-North Hennepin Community College Courses 2022-2023 SUBJ COU-NBR Title CRHR Course Description PHYS 1000 Conceptual Physics This course is a combined lecture and laboratory course designed for peop who want to learn about the fundamental laws and principles that form the of the working of the physical universe.
-This course helps the student understand and appreciate how and why a wide range of common and eve physical phenomena occur.
-Topics include: laws of motion, work, energy, momentum, fluids, heat, vibration, wave motion, electricity, magnetism, at light.
-Some algebra is used in the presentation, so a mathematical prepara equivalent to Math 0902 is recommended.
-(3 hours lecture, 2 hours lab) e basis eryday , nd PHYS 1120 Meteorology This course is designed for people who desire to learn about the weather.
-To course helps the student learn to observe and interpret the sky, to read weather, and to understand the sequence of meteorological phenomena.
-The to be covered include: air temperature, humidity, condensation, clouds, air pressure, wind, atmospheric circulation, weather forecasting, computer modeling, thunderstorms, tornadoes and hurricanes.
-(3 hours lecture, 2 how a lab) ather topics PHYS 1140 Energy Aspects of Our Physical Environment This course is designed for people who desire to learn about the various so of energy and the problems associated with its production and consumption the local, state, national, and international levels.
-Topics to be covered inconergy principles, fossil fuels, electric energy, acid precipitation, energy conservation, infringements on the global atmosphere, the principles of sustainability, and the orderly translation from our current energy mix to a mix utilizing nuclear, solar, wind, geothermal, and new emerging technology.
+North Hennepin Community College Courses 2022-2023 SUBJ COU-NBR Title CRHR Course Description PHYS 1000 Conceptual Physics This course is a combined lecture and laboratory course designed for people who want to learn about the fundamental laws and principles that form the basis of the working of the physical universe.
+This course helps the student understand and appreciate how and why a wide range of common and everyday physical phenomena occur.
+Topics include: laws of motion, work, energy, momentum, fluids, heat, vibration, wave motion, electricity, magnetism, and light.
+Some algebra is used in the presentation, so a mathematical preparation equivalent to Math 0902 is recommended.
+(3 hours lecture, 2 hours lab) PHYS 1120 Meteorology This course is designed for people who desire to learn about the weather.
+This course helps the student learn to observe and interpret the sky, to read weather maps, and to understand the sequence of meteorological phenomena.
+The topics to be covered include: air temperature, humidity, condensation, clouds, air pressure, wind, atmospheric circulation, weather forecasting, computer modeling, thunderstorms, tornadoes and hurricanes.
+(3 hours lecture, 2 hours lab) PHYS 1140 Energy Aspects of Our Physical Environment This course is designed for people who desire to learn about the various sources of energy and the problems associated with its production and consumption on the local, state, national, and international levels.
+Topics to be covered include: energy principles, fossil fuels, electric energy, acid precipitation, energy conservation, infringements on the global atmosphere, the principles of sustainability, and the orderly translation from our current energy mix to a new mix utilizing nuclear, solar, wind, geothermal, and new emerging technologies.
 This course includes a lab-like experience.
-(3 hours lecture) on on lude: PHYS 1201 Principles of Physics I This course is the first of an algebra-based two-semester introductory phys sequence.
-Topics to be covered include: motion in one and two dimensions Newton's laws of motion, energy, momentum, rotational motion, static equilibrium, oscillations, gravitation, fluids.
+(3 hours lecture) PHYS 1201 Principles of Physics I This course is the first of an algebra-based two-semester introductory physics sequence.
+Topics to be covered include: motion in one and two dimensions, Newton's laws of motion, energy, momentum, rotational motion, static equilibrium, oscillations, gravitation, fluids.
 Concepts of right-triangle trigonometry will be introduced as needed.
 (4 hours lecture, 2 hours lab).
-Prerequisite: Successful completion of either MATH 1150 or MATH 1180 a C or better OR eligibility for either MATH 1170 or MATH 1221 throug College math placement score. s, 0 with
+Prerequisite: Successful completion of either MATH 1150 or MATH 1180 with a C or better OR eligibility for either MATH 1170 or MATH 1221 through College math placement score.